huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 I'm pretty sure I can tackle the pocketability with a few improvements for the next version

-1. Use a telescoping game controller, center of gravity above screen.
+1. Use a telescoping game controller, bringing up the center of gravity and reducing the overall footprint.
 Smaller and no need for the strain-relief bolt.
 2. Find some smaller usb battery packs, the one I have at home is gigantic.
 3. Switch from an 8" screen to a 5" screen or smaller.